 What You'll Need for this Recipe

-Brown Sugar and Butter combine to add more sweetness and depth of flavor to peach cobbler filling and makes fresh peaches mimic the super soft texture of canned peaches while retaining the bright fresh flavor.
+Brown Sugar and Butter combine to add more sweetness and depth of flavor to peach cobbler filling and makes fresh peaches mimic the super soft texture of canned peaches while retaining their bright fresh flavor.

 Check out the recipe card below for full ingredients list, measurements, nutrition facts, and step-by-step instructions!